nodejs/node/doc/api/child_process.md

 Also note: on Linux, child processes of child processes will not be terminated when attempting to kill their parent.
-This is likely to happen when running a new process in a shell or with use of the `shell` option of `ChildProcess`, such as in this example:
+This is likely to happen when running a new process in a shell or with use of the `shell` option of `ChildProcess`:

 ```js
 'use strict';